Coping with a Disaster or Traumatic Event

 - Anger or short-temper

 - Stay informed-When you feel that you are missing information, you may become more stressed or anxious.
-Watch the news for updates from officials.
+Watch, listen to, or read the news for updates from officials.
 Be aware that there may be rumors during a crisis.
 Turn to reliable sources of information

-- Take care of your body- Eat healthy well-balanced meals, exercise regularly, get plenty of sleep, and avoid drugs and alcohol.
+- Take care of your body– Eat healthy well-balanced meals, exercise regularly, get plenty of sleep, avoid alcohol, tobacco, and other drugs.
 Learn more about wellness strategies for mental health.

 - Connect with others– Share your concerns and how you are feeling with a friend or family member.
 Maintain healthy relationships and build a strong support system.